-Participating sites and PIs must agree to allow trial-related on-site monitoring, Sponsor audits and regulatory inspections by providing direct access to source data/documents as required.
+UK participating sites and PIs must agree to allow trial-related on-site monitoring, Sponsor audits and regulatory inspections by providing direct access to source data/documents as required.
+Where permitted by site policy, remote access to source data/documents may also be provided by participating sites for remote monitoring by UCL CTC.

 Patients are informed of this in the patient information sheet and are asked to consent to their medical notes being reviewed by appropriate individuals on the consent form.
-Under exceptional circumstances, such as a global pandemic, which prevent access to participating sites, remote review of source data may be performed by UCL CTC.
-Any remote review will be agreed with the participating sites, documented in the monitoring plan and conducted in accordance with the site policy.
+UCL CTC staff will conduct all monitoring in compliance with the participant consent, site policy and data protection requirements.

-UCL CTC will determine the appropriate level and nature of monitoring required for the trial.
+UCL CTC will determine the appropriate level and nature of monitoring required, based on the objective, purpose, phase, design, size, complexity, endpoints and risks associated with the trial.
 Risk will be assessed on an ongoing basis and adjustments made accordingly.